uzma024/FaceRec/README.md

 ## CONFIGURATIONS

-- All files and depencies were made/tested/are functional on mac os and visual studio code ide.
+- All files and depencies were made/tested/are functional on mac and linux os and visual studio code ide.
 - But special care was taken to make the app functional in other configurations too.
 - And the testing for same is under progress.